rgeraldes24/solc/docs/smtchecker.rst

 Unsupported Language Features
 =============================

-Certain Solidity language features are not completely supported by the SMT encoding that the SMTChecker applies, for example assembly blocks.
+Certain Hyperion language features are not completely supported by the SMT encoding that the SMTChecker applies, for example assembly blocks.
 The unsupported construct is abstracted via overapproximation to preserve soundness, meaning any properties reported safe are safe even though this